DMACC offers to pay instructors $500 per credit for the

 online portion of a course if the course has

 never been taught online before.
 Follow the instructions below.
 All steps and forms must be completed and submitted to Distance Learning in order to be paid.

 Printable version of these instructions

 Contact Distance Learning to determine if the course you are wanting to teach web blended/online has previously been developed or is currently in development.
 Our contact information can be found on the

 Contact Distance Learning to set up an appointment with your Dean/Provost to determine if there is a need for your desired course.
 Please follow this procedure:

 - Complete the

 Online Course Development Application (3 pages, includes a

 Course Plan).
-Then distribute it to your Program Chair, District Chair (if applicable), and Dean/Provost for approval signatures.
+Print it and then distribute it to your Program Chair, District Chair (if applicable), and Dean/Provost for approval signatures.